enzoSperoni01/odin-recipes/README.md

 # odin-recipes
-## This is gonna be my first project for Th eOdin Project
+## This is gonna be my first project for The Odin Project
 ## Using HTML5

 # Hope you like it!